CodeHair5/kaasujentunnistus/README.md

 This project uses [three.js](https://threejs.org/), which is licensed under the MIT License.
 The original license text can be found here: https://github.com/mrdoob/three.js/blob/dev/LICENSE

-This project uses also [Tone.js](https://tonejs.github.io/), which is licensed under the MIT License.
-The original license text can be found here: https://github.com/Tonejs/Tone.js/blob/main/LICENSE

 ### Custom Code